jaredhanson/passport-webauthn/README.md

 #### Define Routes

-Two routes are needed in order to allow users to log in with their biometrics or security keys.
+Two routes are needed in order to allow users to log in with their passkey or security key.

 The first route generates a randomized challenge, saves it in the `ChallengeStore`, and sends it to the client-side JavaScript for it to be